ColdMatter/molecool/docs/contributing.md

 2. Create a topic branch, and make all of your changes on that branch.

-3. Submit a pull request, use the implemented issue template if it is based on an issue or the new issue template if it is not linked to any issue.
+3. Submit a pull request using the implemented [pull request template][pr-template].

 4. Give us a moment. _molecool_ is maintained by only a few people, so it may take us a bit to review your request.